 b.
 Positive efforts shall be made to utilize small businesses, minority-owned firms, and women’s business enterprises whenever possible;

 c.
-The type of procurement instruments used (e.g. purchase orders) must be appropriate for the particular procurement;
+The type of procurement instruments used (e.g., purchase orders) must be appropriate for the particular procurement;

 d.
 Contracts are made only with responsible contractors who possess the potential ability to perform successfully under the terms and conditions of the proposed procurement;